fourkitchens/dca2013/_posts/0003-03-03-remodeling-antique-plumbing-with-modern-tools.md

 track: Development
 difficulty: Intermediate

-day: TBD
+day: Sunday
-start: TBD
+start: 4:00pm
-room: TBD
+room: Room 13A
 ---

 This talk is targeted at developers of all experience levels, although it shouldn't get so technical that a beginner would be completely lost.